 As a reminder for anyone stopping by, all of the stories I’ll review in the series are available online via the link below in the review.

 You are welcome to read and discuss along with me as I explore humanity’s visions of generational voyage.
 And thanks go out to all who have joined already.
 I also have compiled an extensive index of generation ship SF if you wish to track down my earlier reviews on the topic and any that you might want to read on your own.

-Vonda N. McIntyre’s “The Mountains of Sunset, the Mountains of Dawn” first appeared in the February 1974 issue of The Magazine of Fantasy and Science Fiction (February 1974), ed.
+Vonda N. McIntyre’s “The Mountains of Sunset, the Mountains of Dawn” first appeared in The Magazine of Fantasy and Science Fiction (February 1974), ed.
 Edward L. Ferman.
 4/5 (Good).
 You can read it online here.
 I read it in Best Science Fiction Stories of the Year: Fourth Annual Collection (1974), ed.
 Lester del Rey.

 “The Mountains of Sunset, the Mountains of Dawn” adeptly transposes the common tropes of generation ship stories–strife between those born on the ship and those who remember an earlier world and societal crises at arrival–into a profoundly alien milieu.
 Instead of humans trekking to a new world, McIntyre imagines winged denizens of the skies leaving their planet.
 On the ship, the bird-like predators experience societal evolution and some no longer even fly.
 The story follows the old one, the only survivor of the first generation, and her interactions with a young member of the third generation who feels drawn to her.
 The old one is “tired of sailing” and “want[s] to fly again” (59).
 She yearns to hunt and share her kill with a mate.
 The ship arrives at one of what I assume are a series of possible planets.